Google Pay’s big global rollout begins

 Google announced last month that it was bringing Android Pay and Google Wallet together under the new Google Pay brand.
 Today, the big rollout begins, with the new Google Pay-branded app now available through Google Play.

 If you already have the Android Pay app installed, it appears you won’t need to do anything.
-However, the app currently still shows up as “Android Pay” on your phone, despite it appearing as “Google Pay” through the Google Play store on the web.
+However, the app currently still shows up as “Android Pay” on your phone, despite appearing as “Google Pay” through the Google Play store on the web.
 The transition is evidently still underway.

 Muddy waters

-Google’s digital payments setup has so far been a little muddy, given that Android Pay was for online, in-app, and retail purchases using an Android phone, while Google Wallet was a P2P payment service for those with a debit card or bank account in the U.S. or U.K., which worked on Android and iOS.
+Google’s digital payment setup has so far been a little muddy, given that Android Pay was for online, in-app, and retail purchases using an Android phone, while Google Wallet was a P2P payment service for those with a debit card or bank account in the U.S. or U.K. and worked on Android and iOS.

-Google Pay represents its attempt at unifying and simplifying its digital payments service across the web, in apps, in stores, and through peer-to-peer (P2P).
-It also constitutes the service formerly known as Pay With Google, which is an API that allows merchants to offer a simpler way for online shoppers to enter their payment details at the checkout.
+Google Pay represents the company’s attempt to unify and simplify its digital payments service across the web, in apps, in stores, and through peer-to-peer (P2P) payments.
+It also constitutes the service formerly known as Pay With Google, which is an API that allows merchants to offer online shoppers a simpler way to enter their payment details at checkout.

-Those in London, Kiev, and Portland will also be able to use Google Pay on public transport from today, though more cities will be added soon.
+Those in London, Kiev, and Portland will also be able to use Google Pay on public transport from today, and more cities will be added soon.

-Though the official Google Pay rollout kicks off today, the company said that it’s planning on adding new features further down the road, and will eventually add support across “all Google Products” including Google Assistant.
+Though the official Google Pay rollout kicks off today, the company said it’s planning on adding new features further down the road and will eventually add support across “all Google Products,” including Google Assistant.